-Robbie Wilson came to Mr. Kreider (now Judge Kreider) in our Greensboro Office after attending an Interlock Violation Hearing without an attorney in June of 2015.
-As you can see from the transcript of the Hearing (HERE) the hearing was completely unfair and prejudged by the hearing Officer.
-HERE is the revocation order which came from that hearing.
+Robbie Wilson came to our Greensboro Office after attending an Interlock Violation Hearing without an attorney in June of 2015.
+As you can see from the transcript of the Hearing (HERE) the hearing was completely unfair and prejudged by the hearing officer.

-The battle dragged out so long that Mr. Kreider became a Judge and Mr. Dummit stepped in to see the appeal through.
-We fought the case for several years with multiple Superior Court hearings before getting the finally getting the case remanded back to the Division of Motor Vehicles for a fair hearing.
-This time Robbie had an experience interlock attorney and the hearing went smoothly, and we won.
-The fight took two years, but Robbie now has his full driver’s license without any interlock restrictions, and no violation.
+The battle dragged out so long that the attorney became a Judge and attorney Clarke Dummit stepped in to see the appeal through.
+We fought the case for several years with multiple Superior Court hearings before finally getting the case remanded back to the Division of Motor Vehicles for a fair hearing.
+This time Robbie had an experienced interlock attorney and the hearing went smoothly, and we won.
+The fight took two years, but Robbie now has his full driver’s license without any interlock restrictions and no violation.

 Robbie said it was fine with him to post this transcript so others could know what they face when they go into a hearing like this.